 - Persistence: One can easily grasp the serious and tedious life as a statistician, and this may result in the breakdown of resolve—something which you, as a freelance statistician, must avoid.
 You must wholeheartedly believe in what you are doing, and that your actions are best suited for the welfare of the organization and people.

-- Team skills: There is high likelihood you would be engaged with a team, and this will require from you maintenance of social and professional adhesion among team members.
+- Team skills: There is a high likelihood you would be engaged with a team, and this will require from you maintenance of social and professional adhesion among team members.
 You should be able to distribute work and time according to the skills and position of the members of the organization.
 Also, the much common blame-the-other tendency must be debunked if you wish for a highly functional and productive team.

 - Ability to apply knowledge properly: This goes without saying that statisticians are highly knowledgeable individuals, but the bulk of knowledge would not be of any substantial help if you are unable to practically utilise As a statistician, you must possess excellent judgment skills—something which can only happen when you put his/her knowledge to frequent use.